Nursatdeveloper/BankingApp/README.md

 The Application is divided into Core, Infrastructure, Application, and API projects.

-`CORE` project contains entities and abstraction.
+`CORE` project contains entities and interfaces.

 `INFRASTRUCTURE` project contains DbSets for each entity.